 Aiming to help everyone understand how to better care for our lakes, river and watershed is the reason to read and familiarize yourself with best practices.

-A comprehensive list of best practices important to the watershed are described in the Stewardship Checklist.
-(If you would like a hard copy of this manual, please contact the GLA, and we will mail a copy to you.)
 For the Guardian Program, we have identified 13 best practices that are very important to the watershed.
 These best practices are listed below with a brief description on why they are so important.
 We would like each of you to “Pledge to Protect” at least one or more best practices from three of the six categories listed below.
-Hopefully you’ll pledge to do most or all of the items listed.
+Hopefully, you’ll pledge to do most or all of the items listed.
 Every little bit matters in the end.

 In the Water

 Obtain state permits when you’re thinking of modifying your shore is a good idea because permit requirements generally are written to protect water quality.
-Determine the best method to control invasive plants by contacting the chair of our Invasive Aquatic Plant Committee, Sarah Litch 334-3612.
+Determine the best method to control invasive plants by contacting the chair of our Invasive Aquatic Plant Committee, Bill Witler, at 231-334-7645.

 Don’t feed the waterfowl on your shoreline and you’ll keep ducks, geese, and swans from gathering in concentrated groups where they will defecate, introducing harmful E. coli bacteria and excessive nutrients to the water.

 Rake leaves in the fall to keep them out of the lake and river.
 Composting your leaves away from the shore will return nutrients to the forest and not in the lake or river.